 According to the MultiPlan website, “you likely have access to MultiPlan’s services through your health plan administrator or medical bill payer (especially if you see one of our logos on your Member ID card).”

 As MultiPlan does not sell health insurance, this is a question for your specific health insurance company.

 There are three big differences between what an HMO offers and what PPOs like MultiPlan offer.
 These include:

 Choice of Doctors – With an HMO, you must choose a Primary Care Physician, a specific doctor that will coordinate all your medical care.
-He must be within the specific network provided by the insurance company, if not you will have to pay out of pocket for the services rendered.
-With a PPO, you do not have to select a specific doctor; you are able to see any one of the doctors in or out of network, although you do save money if they are within the specific network.
+He must be within the specific network provided by the insurance company; if not, you will have to pay out of pocket for the services rendered.
+With a PPO, you do not have to select a specific doctor.
+You are able to see any one of the doctors in or out of the network, though you do save money if they are within the specific network.